jeanfredericplante/blocks_classifier/README.md

 ## Adding bounding boxes
 ### Fully Convolutional Model and heatmap
 - block_classifier_with_bounding_boxes notebook details a new fully fully convolutional model, where i plan to use the last layer to detect the bounding boxes.
-- By resizing my last convolutional layer with the number of classes (currently 2), if my model latches on the right thing I get a heatmap of my ones and ten.
-The idea is to automatically generate bounding boxes and recycle as input for a new model with bounding boxes output.
-Dropout definitely made a great difference in getting the model to latch on the right features.
+- By sizing my last convolutional layer with the number of classes (currently 2), if my model learns the right features I get a heatmap of my ones and tens.
+The idea is to automatically generate bounding boxes and recycle them as input for a new model with bounding boxes output.
+A nice side effect of the heatmap is to visualize overfitting and generalization capacity and Dropout definitely made a great difference in getting the model to latch on the right features.

-Block 1 with throughout Dropout 0.2 with heatmap overlay of last conv layer
+Block 1 with throughout Dropout 0.2 with heatmap overlay of last conv layer output

 ![Image of Block  1](https://github.com/jeanfredericplante/blocks_classifier/blob/master/resources/one_dropout02.png)

-Block 1 with throughout Dropout 0.6 with heatmap
+Block 1 with throughout Dropout 0.6 with heatmap overlay of last conv layer output

 ![Image of Block  1](https://github.com/jeanfredericplante/blocks_classifier/blob/master/resources/one_dropout06.png)